 Chair: Ms Denise Jagger, Pro Chancellor

 The University of York is open and transparent in how it decides the remuneration of the Vice-Chancellor (VC) and senior members of staff and publishes details in its Annual Report and Financial Statements 2018 (PDF , 4,838kb).

 The Vice-Chancellor’s salary is determined by the University’s Remuneration Committee – a sub-committee of the University’s Council.
-The Remuneration Committee is comprised in total of four lay members of council plus two independent committee members selected for their relevant HR and Remuneration expertise.
+The Remuneration Committee is comprised in total of four lay members of council plus a further committee member selected for their external independent perspective.

 While the Vice-Chancellor is in attendance at the Remuneration Committee, they are not a member of the committee and play no part in the decision regarding their own salary.
 The Vice-Chancellor’s salary is decided by the lay and independent committee members alone.
 The Vice-Chancellor leaves the meeting when their salary is discussed.